 Although "art" in the broad sense of the term includes "the arts" (music, film, theater, literature, et cetera), art law as traditionally defined concerns only works of fine art and/or the visual arts.
 Additionally, art law is closely related to, and often overlaps with, the area known as cultural property law.

 For more information on the development of art law as an area of study and practice, see Stephen E. Weil, Introduction: Some Thoughts on "Art Law," 85 Dick.
 L. Rev. 555 (1981).

-This guide provides an introduction to notable resources for conducting art law research available at Georgetown.
+This guide provides an introduction to notable resources for conducting art law research available at Georgetown University and online.
 Given the breadth and interdisciplinary nature of the field, this guide is selective and focuses on general sources on art law rather than sources on specific subjects, such as copyright or the First Amendment.
-For more information on those sources, see our Treatise Finder and many other research guides on those specific subjects.
+For more information on those topics, see our treatise finders and many other research guides on those specific subjects.
 This guide focuses primarily on U.S. law and sources, but it also necessarily includes some foreign and international law since art law is international in scope.

 Members of the Georgetown University community may seek additional assistance at the reference desk or online.

 The Georgetown has a number of other resources that are relevant to art law research, such as:

 There are other guides on art and art law research that may also be useful, such as those listed below.
 However, you may have to search our catalog or contact the reference desk to see if the resources discussed therein are available at Georgetown.